neuroretransmit/iching-unicode/README.md

 leaks no entropy, you can limit the range of chunk-sizes to the character encoding (if you know it), however it will create any characters you want in that set and give you valid decodes.
 If anyone has a valid fitness function for attack I'd love to see it and subvert it.
-6. I have included a brute-force attack in the source for you.
-Hope you have an army and rewrite the code to distribute it amongst nodes.
-Good luck.

 ## Usage